SamuelWiqvist/exjobb/README.md

-# This repo containes some code for my masters thesis in computional statistics
+# This repo containes some code for my masters thesis in computational statistics